Recommended ages: 2-5

 Teaching your child about textures builds his sense of touch while strengthening his motor skills.
 This activity can also help build a child’s language by introducing new words through texture exploration.

 Use this dry soil/wet soil activity to teach your child about textures.

 - Now it’s time to add the water!
-Add water a little at a time and allow your child to explore and feel the wet soil.
+Add a little at a time and allow your child to explore and feel the wet soil.
 Discuss how the water changes the soil’s texture after each addition to foster language development and introduce new vocabulary.